ResearchObject/ro-crate/docs/1.2-DRAFT/profiles.md

 * The profile URI SHOULD be a _permalink_ (persistent identifier)
   - e.g. starting with <https://w3id.org/> <http://purl.org/> or <https://www.doi.org/>
 * The profile URI SHOULD be _versioned_ with [`MAJOR.MINOR`][semver], e.g. `http://example.com/image-profile-2.4`
-* The profile description SHOULD use key words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL as described in [RFC2119].
+* The profile description SHOULD use key words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL as described in [RFC 2119].

 Suggestions:
 * The profile MAY require/suggest which `@type` of [data entities](data-entities.md) and/or [contextual entities](contextual-entities.md) are expected.